Tips For a Tight Pelvic Floor

 First, focus on deep breathing (for relaxation) before and during your practice of the pelvic drop technique.
 You might want to try this lying down.

-Think of breathing DEEP, down into your testicles (women can think of breathing deeply into their vulva).
-Soften and relax your genitals as you breathe.
+Think of breathing DEEP, down into your testicles and anus (women can think of breathing deeply into their vulva and anus).
+Soften your genitals as you breathe.

 Although your breathing should be deep, it shouldn't feel like a struggle or a "gulp" to inhale.